 Reading, music, and talking to your baby is extremely helpful.
 You may find it hard to believe but your baby understands what you say, not by words but by subtle cues.
 This helps your baby associate it with words and leads to the understanding of language.

 Your baby will even respond to you, although most of it will be incoherent, as speech is still developing.
 You may observe that you understand some of the sounds your baby makes regularly, as you are the one who hears them the most.

 Your baby will understand you better and know when you are angry, for example, and when you are happy.
 Positive reinforcement will teach your baby to repeat the action, which is how they learn right from wrong.

 You will notice that your baby is a lot more anxious when you are not around.
 Your bond with your baby is security, and any situation that is different will be a little scary.
 As your baby’s memory improves, you will notice the same reaction to repeated situations.
 You can help change negative perceptions by distracting your baby and providing positive experiences.

 Every baby is different and develops at their own pace.
-Most nine-month-old babies are able to sit (with or without support), clap, crawl, pick up food, etc. You can consult the doctor is you feel your baby has missed a milestone but provide a little more time and stimulation first.
+Most 9-month-old babies are able to sit (with or without support), clap, crawl, pick up food, etc. You can consult the doctor if you feel your baby has missed a milestone but provide a little more time and stimulation first.